jundalisay/superb/content/en/research/newton/principia/book-3/vortices.md

 regular
 position of the orbits themselves from those laws. -->

-The six planets revolve around the sun:
+The 6 planets revolve around the sun:
 - in concentric circles,
 - with motions directed towards the same parts, and
 - almost in the same plane